 TX-002HR is a natural progesterone formulation for the treatment of secondary amenorrhea without the potentially allergenic component of peanut oil.
-The hormone therapy drug candidate is chemically identical to the hormones that naturally occur in a woman's body.
+The hormone therapy drug candidate is bioidentical to - or having the same chemical and molecular structure as - the hormones that naturally occur in a woman's body.
 We believe it will be similarly effective to traditional treatments, but may demonstrate efficacy at lower dosages.

-In January 2014, we began recruitment of patients in the SPRY trial, a phase 3 clinical trial designed to measure the safety and effectiveness of TX-002HR in the treatment of secondary amenorrhea.
-During the first two quarters of 2014, the SPRY trial encountered enrollment challenges because of Institutional Review Board, or IRB, approved clinical trial protocols and FDA inclusion and exclusion criteria.
-In July 2014, we temporarily suspended enrollment and in October 2014 we stopped the SPRY trial in order to update the phase 3 protocol based on discussions with the FDA.
-We intend to update the phase 3 protocol to, among other things, target only those women with secondary amenorrhea due to polycystic ovarian syndrome and to amend the primary endpoint of the trial.
-We believe that the updated phase 3 protocol, if approved by the FDA, will allow us to mitigate the enrollment challenges in, and shorten the duration of, the SPRY trial.
-However, there can be no assurance that the FDA will approve the updated phase 3 protocol that we intend to propose.
+In January 2014, we began recruitment of patients in the SPRY Trial, a phase 3 clinical trial designed to measure the safety and effectiveness of TX-002HR in the treatment of secondary amenorrhea.
+During the first two quarters of 2014, the SPRY Trial encountered enrollment challenges because of Institutional Review Board approved clinical trial protocols and FDA inclusion and exclusion criteria.
+In July 2014, we temporarily suspended enrollment and in October 2014 we temporarily stopped the SPRY Trial in order to update the phase 3 protocol based on discussions with the FDA.
+We are considering updating the phase 3 protocol to, among other things, target only those women with secondary amenorrhea due to polycystic ovarian syndrome and to amend the primary endpoint of the trial.
+We believe that the updated phase 3 protocol, if proposed by us and approved by the FDA, would allow us to mitigate the enrollment challenges in, and shorten the duration of, the SPRY Trial.
+However, there can be no assurance that the FDA will approve the updated phase 3 protocol if we propose it.
+According to Symphony Health Solutions, the total FDA-approved market for oral progesterone and progestin was approximately \$505 million in U.S. sales for the 12 months ended December 31, 2015.

 TX-003HR is a natural estradiol formulation.
-This hormone therapy drug candidate would be chemically identical to the hormones that naturally occur in a woman's body.
+This hormone therapy drug candidate is chemically identical to the hormones that naturally occur in a woman's body.
 We currently do not have plans to further develop this hormone therapy drug candidate.
+According to Symphony Health Solutions, the total FDA-approved market for oral estradiol and estrogen was approximately \$868 million in U.S. sales for the 12 months ended December 31, 2015.